the-only-felix-mueller/chu-ko-nu-rl/plan.md

 ## Roadmap

 - Place enemies randomly on floor tiles
+- Movement of the player into walls is ignored
 - Examine mode -- Press 'x', move a cursor around the map with arrow keys and print what kind of entity and tile is pointed at.
 This probably needs a finite state machine system.
 - Aiming and shooting (Enemies die immediately.)
+- Enemies follow/charge the player
 - Healthpoints for enemies and player
 - Field of View
 - Ammunition is consumed and can be picked up from the floor (How do I indicate when an entity stands on top of items?
 Blinking?
 Background-color?)